-In this day and age, businessmen and the 4 types of entrepreneurs are using banks in any transactions they do.
+Nowadays, businessmen and the four types of entrepreneurs use banks in any transactions.
 They know how convenient a banking transaction could be if they used it.
-These entrepreneurs value why is time management important to them because they consider time as gold, and each minute for them is valuable.
+These entrepreneurs value time management necessary to them because they consider time as gold, and each minute for them is valuable.
 Moreover, different business transactions always use banks as their mode of payment or negotiations.
 Payment is essential in every transaction you do, whether it is about business or organizations.
 All businesses make sure not to have conflict especially on return item fee.

 What is Returned Item Fee?